 Hussein Idow is a young African refugee who understands the struggles and challenges of African refugees and immigrants.
 He has experience working on Community Advocacy, Civic Engagement, Resettlement, and community integration.
 Hussein has worked as youth and family advocate with IRCO, and now he is the Executive Director of African Refugee Immigrant Organization (ARIO) in Portland.
 He also has experience working as community health worker, substance abuse counselor, family navigator, online family tracing officer, and as a youth empowerment and rehabilitation officer.

 Bernal Cruz Muñoz moved to the US in 1990 during a civil war and political unrest in this native country of Guatemala.
 Bernal brings over 20 years of experience providing complex mental health services to children, families, and communities in various settings like schools, hospitals, foster care, refugee, and residential facilities for diverse populations.
-He is a community-based social worker, currently working as a case coordinator for unaccompanied children who have travelled to the U.S. Bernal is a public speaker, a guest lecturer, and a storyteller whose focus is largely to humanize the migrant experience, to advance social justice, inclusion, and to ensure that newcomers can thrive in their new environments.
+He is a community-based social worker, currently working with unaccompanied migrant children who have traveled to the US and their families to promote reunification.
+Bernal is a public speaker, a guest lecturer, and a storyteller whose focus is largely to humanize the migrant experience, to advance social justice, inclusion, and to ensure that newcomers can thrive in their new environments.

 Mia Sabanovic is a refugee from Bosnia.
 In 1995 she escaped with her family the genocide in Bosnia and immigrated to Portland.
 Mia has worked on Resettlement and integration, Civic Engagement, and Community Advocacy.
 Mia is a Civil Engineer graduate at Portland State University and for the past 15 years has been working for the City of Portland.
 Mia served on the Islamic Bosnians Educational & Cultural Organization - IBECO leadership board and has also volunteered with the Muslim Educational Trust (MET), and participated with the Woman in Leadership conferences to commemorate March 8th (International Women's Day) encouraging Muslim women to step into leadership roles.
 For the past 18 months Mia has been volunteering on the Portland Utility Board which provides advise to the Portland Water Bureau and the Bureau of Environmental services on issues that impact our communities.